Angel (PinkPantheress song)

-"Angel" is a song by English singer PinkPantheress for Barbie the Album, the soundtrack of the 2023 film Barbie.
-It was released on 9 June 2023 to Italian radio formats as the second single from the album.
+"Angel" is a song by British singer-songwriter PinkPantheress for Barbie the Album, the soundtrack of the 2023 film Barbie.
+It was released on 8 June 2023 as the second single from the album.
 Written and produced by PinkPantheress, Count Baldor, and BloodPop, it is a bubblegum pop song about a lover named Johnny who ghosts PinkPantheress.
 It features Auto-Tuned vocals by PinkPantheress over breakbeat percussion and country-inspired guitar; it also includes an Irish jig-inspired fiddle break.
 The song was positively received by critics, who were favourable of PinkPantheress's vocal delivery and its similarities to PC Music, with some deeming it a highlight from the album.
 It peaked at number 76 on the Irish Singles Chart.

 Background and composition

 PinkPantheress received a call from Mark Ronson, one of the executive producers for the Barbie soundtrack album, who started "naming [her] deep cut songs" before asking her to make a song for the soundtrack.
 "Angel" was produced by PinkPantheress, BloodPop, and Count Baldor.
 It was teased by PinkPantheress on her TikTok account with a video featuring a snippet of the song and a tweet revealing its release date.
 "Angel" was released on 9 June 2023 as a promotional single and third single overall from the Barbie soundtrack, following Dua Lipa's "Dance the Night" and Karol G and Aldo Ranks's "Watati".

 "Angel" is a bubblegum pop and dance-pop song with "maximalist" production consisting of an Irish jig-inspired fiddle break, "snappy" breakbeat percussion, country-inspired guitar, and PinkPantheress's "soft-sung", Auto-Tuned vocals.
 The song's lyrics are about PinkPantheress getting ghosted by a lover named Johnny.
 In the song's chorus, she sings, "Cause one day / One day my baby just ran away / My angel / You’re what haunts me now that you're away".
 Erica Gonzales of Elle wrote that "Angel" felt "atmospheric and cinematic".
 For Consequence, Carys Anderson wrote that the lyrics, including "Everyone tells me that life is hard, but it's a piece of cake", sounded like they were sung "from the perspective of Barbie herself".